-270 Stephanopoulos, supra n. ("To start, a blue city in a purple state-such as Miami, Florida, Columbus, Ohio, or Philadelphia, Pennsylvania-would have to adopt compulsory voting for its own elections...
-Why would the city make this switch? ...[partly] for the sake of partisan advantage.
+^{378.} Stephanopoulos, supra note 13 ("To start, a blue city in a purple state-such as Miami, Florida, Columbus, Ohio, or Philadelphia, Pennsylvania-would have to adopt compulsory voting for its own elections. . .
+Why would the city make this switch? . . .[partly] for the sake of partisan advantage.
 Registered non-voters lean substantially more Democratic than registered voters.
-If they were required to go to the polls, election outcomes would shift markedly to the left."); Lift Every Voice, supra n. .
+If they were required to go to the polls, election outcomes would shift markedly to the left."); Lift Every Voice, supra note 16.

-271 See section III.A.4, infra.
+^{379.} See section III.A.4, infra.